 Internal Medicine/Pediatrics Residency

-Four (4) Medicine-Pediatrics residency positions are available for PGY-1 residents starting July 1, 2013.
+Five (5) Medicine-Pediatrics residency positions are available for PGY-1 residents starting July 1, 2016.
 The four-year program, accredited by the ACGME, is sponsored by the University of South Florida Office of Graduate Medical Education.
 The primary training sites are Tampa General Hospital, All Children's Hospital, the Moffitt Cancer Center, and the James A. Haley Veterans Administration Hospital.
 The program offers a variety of training environments; including ambulatory and tertiary care centers, schools, and community clinics.

 Residency Program Training Goals: